Doernbecher Foundation collection

 Abstract

 The Doernbecher Children's Hospital Foundation was established to provide philanthropic support for the life-saving work conducted at hospital.
-This collection consists of photographs pertaining to the philanthropic work of the Foundation, along with related materials.
+This collection consists of records pertaining to the work of the Foundation.

 Arrangement